Why We All Need Community Immunity

 Halloween is thrilling for kids of all ages - just be sure fun and safety go hand-in-hand!
 Before the big event, have your child take a "test run" in their costume, including walking stairs to check for tripping hazards.
 If the costume has a mask, can your child see clearly and breathe easily?
 (Non-toxic face paint is often a better choice than a mask.)
 Review the rules before you head out, such as: stick to the sidewalks, stay with the group, don't run.
 Remind kids not to enter any homes, and to have an adult check their treats before eating anything.
 Have a healthy meal before you venture out, and agree ahead of time on how much candy can be eaten that night!

-Watch a short video on safe trick-or-treating.
+video on safe trick-or-treating.
 Have fun!

 Is Your Child Ready for a Cell Phone?